Diagram of lunar eclipse.

 A lunar eclipse is the passage of the Moon through Earth's shadow.
 The eclipse may be total (the Moon passing completely through Earth's umbra), partial (the Moon passing partially through Earth's umbra at maximum eclipse), or penumbral (the Moon passing only through Earth's penumbra).
 Total lunar eclipses tend to be brighter when the atmosphere is relatively clear of volcanic and other dust: a dirty atmosphere blocks more sunlight and dims the eclipse.

 Unlike a total solar eclipse, which lasts a maximum of 7½ minutes, the lunar variety happens at a more leisurely pace.
-The shadow made by Earth as it blocks the Sun is 16,782 km wide where the Moon crosses through it.
-The Moon itself is 3,476 km wide, and is traveling about 3,700 km/h.
+The shadow made by Earth as it blocks the Sun is 16,782 kilometers wide where the Moon crosses through it.
+The Moon itself is 3,476 kilometers wide, and is traveling about 3,700 kilometers per hour.
 So, roughly 3 hours elapse from the time the Moon first touches the umbra until the last part of the Moon passes out of it.
 The middle third of the journey is the part of the eclipse that is total.
 The magnitude of a lunar eclipse is the fraction of the lunar diameter obscured by Earth's shadow at the greatest phase of an eclipse, measured along the common diameter.